 ASH Annual Meeting Health and Safety Protocols

-We encourage you to monitor this page to stay abreast of the latest updates on health and safety protocols for the 63rd ASH Annual Meeting and Exposition.
+We encourage you to monitor this page to stay abreast of the latest updates on health and safety protocols for the upcoming 64th ASH Annual Meeting and Exposition.

 The safety of meeting attendees is ASH’s top priority, and we believe the most effective way to ensure the safety of all attendees is for them to be vaccinated against COVID-19.
 Please note that proof of vaccination will be required for all in-person meeting attendees prior to traveling to Atlanta.

 Attendees should be aware that, while ASH will make every effort to reduce the risk of COVID-19 transmission on site, it is possible that attendees will come in contact with people in airports, hotels, and around the convention center who could potentially carry the virus, which is why ASH is requiring attendees to be fully vaccinated for their own safety, as well as the safety of others.